cloudywaters/cloudywaters.github.io/src/content/spec/about.md

 Thanks for visiting my blog site!

-My Name is Michael Waters, most people call me Mick
+My name is Michael Waters, most people call me Mick

-A little bit about me:
+## A little bit about me:

 I am a seasoned cloud technology leader with nearly two decades in the industry and a passion for architecting the future of technology solutions, where innovation meets reliability.
 I mostly work in the Microsoft technology stack but like to venture out and see what else is around from time to time.
 I like to think that every technology has its purpose and usually go with the best fit for the use case.